 From Wallaman, follow the sugarcane road south towards Paluma, your pitstop for this evening.
 This drive is voted one of Queensland’s most scenic – to find out why, read this post.

 Overnight: Crystal Creek Caravan Park

 Don’t dismiss its Bruce Highway GPS address as a negative, because the Crystal Creek Caravan Park is the most convenient to the Paluma Range National Park.
 It’s also the best jumping off point for waterfall chasing the highly-accessible Crystal Creek Cascades.

-For those who aren’t staying in the cocoon of a caravan, you’ll be happy to know their new cabins will be available in July 2017.
+For those who aren’t staying in the cocoon of a caravan, you’ll be happy to know cabins are also available.